Eric II of Denmark: Reign

 He initiated the process of getting his half-brother Canute Lavard canonized, and established an abbey at Ringsted to document reports of miracles at Canute's grave.
 Eric wanted to establish the divine right of kings, and canonizing Canute would support his claim on the throne.
 Canute was finally canonized in 1170.

 Eric was known as a harsh ruler to his enemies.
 In the summer of 1136, Eric undertook a crusade against the pagan population on the Baltic island of Rügen and its capital Arkona.
 He ordered his men to dig a canal between the city and the rest of the island.
 The canal had the effect of drying up the spring which supplied Arkona with drinking water.
 Arkona was forced to surrender.
-But in 1135, before this success in Arkona, Eric defeated in a naval battle near Denmark's coast the lechitic (west-slavic) troops under pomeranian Duke Ratibor who had sacked Roskilde, and a year later, after the battle of Konungahela, (now Kungälv in Sweden), sacked this city as well.
+In 1135, before this success in Arkona, Eric defeated in a naval battle near Denmark's coast the lechitic (West Slavic) troops under pomeranian Duke Ratibor who had sacked Roskilde, and a year later, after the battle of Konungahela, (now Kungälv in Sweden), sacked this city as well.
 He joined Magnus for an unsuccessful campaign in Norway, where he managed to burn down Oslo.
 When he learned that Eskil had raised the nobles of Zealand against him, Eric raced north to put down the rebellion which spread rapidly across Funen and Jutland, and fined Eskil heavily.